jonstaebell/grandfather/README.md

 ## License

-torscan Copyright (C) 2025 Jon Staebell
+grandfather Copyright (C) 2025 Jon Staebell

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by